buymeagoat/Selenite/docs/pre-build/PRE_BUILD_VERIFICATION.md

 As a senior developer and application architect, I certify that:

-1. ✅ **The development plan is comprehensive** - All aspects of the application are specified in sufficient detail to begin implementation without further clarification.
+1. [OK] **The development plan is comprehensive** - All aspects of the application are specified in sufficient detail to begin implementation without further clarification.

-2. ✅ **The build process is rigorous** - The iterative approach with quality gates ensures stable, verifiable progress at each step.
+2. [OK] **The build process is rigorous** - The iterative approach with quality gates ensures stable, verifiable progress at each step.

-3. ✅ **The documentation is complete** - Pre-build artifacts (API contracts, component specs, test inventory) provide concrete guidance for implementation.
+3. [OK] **The documentation is complete** - Pre-build artifacts (API contracts, component specs, test inventory) provide concrete guidance for implementation.

-4. ✅ **The architecture is sound** - Technology choices are appropriate, scalable, and follow industry best practices.
+4. [OK] **The architecture is sound** - Technology choices are appropriate, scalable, and follow industry best practices.

-5. ✅ **Scope is well-defined** - Clear boundaries between MVP and future enhancements prevent scope creep.
+5. [OK] **Scope is well-defined** - Clear boundaries between MVP and future enhancements prevent scope creep.

-6. ✅ **Success criteria are measurable** - We will know when the application is complete based on objective criteria.
+6. [OK] **Success criteria are measurable** - We will know when the application is complete based on objective criteria.

-7. ✅ **Risks are addressed** - Major risks identified with concrete mitigation strategies.
+7. [OK] **Risks are addressed** - Major risks identified with concrete mitigation strategies.

 ### Recommendation